giovannimanzoni/nginx-sysvinit-script/README.md

 (http://freecode.com/projects/sysvinit) script for [nginx](http://nginx.org/).
 Many thanks to https://gist.github.com/SobanVuex/6208623 for implement service nginx upgrade .
 I use this repo for take the upgrade code.

+You need SysVinit.
+If you have Systemd, remove it.
+For example this is a how to for Debian Stretch: http://without-systemd.org/wiki/index.php/How_to_remove_systemd_from_a_Debian_Stretch_installation

 ## Install